-California has two different sets of voters who each have different demographic and political compositions: VBM and poll voters.
-Understanding variation in VBM use rates for California's electorate is important to those efforts aimed at increasing the overall participation of California's electorate.
+California has two different sets of voters that each have different demographic and political compositions: VBM and poll voters.
+Understanding variations in VBM use rates for California's electorate is important to inform efforts aimed at increasing the overall participation of California's electorate.
 Outreach, education and services to VBM voters, or future VBM voters, need to be targeted to reflect the different group use rates.
-For instance, given the high use of vote-by-mail by Asians in California, we may need to further examine whether the non-English speaking segment of these voters could benefit from specific outreach when having to utilize English language VBM ballots.
+For instance, given the high use of VBM by Asians in California, we may need to further examine whether the non-English speaking segment of this group could benefit from specific outreach when having to utilize English-language VBM ballots.
 As discussions occur involving the possible expansion of the use of VBM ballots (including proposals to consolidate, reduce, or eliminate polling places), it will be critical to utilize current data to identify any possible disparate impacts on the electorate, particularily at a county and community level.

-Please see CCEP website for detailed data tables and maps by county and region.
-See notes for discussion of county level data.
+Please see the CCEP website for detailed data tables and maps by county and region.
+See Notes for discussion of county level data.